yzbig36/course-registration-system/README.md

-The system shall allow two types of users: Admin and Student The system shall allow the Admin to perform the following tasks: (these are the options that will be in their menu that will be displayed your program when the administrator logs in) Courses Management
+The system shall allow two types of users: Admin and Student The system shall allow the Admin to perform the following tasks: (these are the options
-1.Create a new course
-2.Delete a course
-3.Edit a course (this will allow the admin to edit any information on the course except for course ID and name)
-4.Display information for a given course (by course ID) 5.Register a student
-6.Exit